 Scala is a general-purpose language that supports both OOP and functional programming, making it a versatile language.
 It is known for diminishing the inefficiencies and shortcomings of Java.

-Scala shines with data pipelines and ETL, streaming and event-based applications, distributed computation, micro-services, modernizing legacy Java systems, among many others.
+Scala shines with data pipelines and ETL, streaming and event-based applications, distributed computation, micro-services, and modernizing legacy Java systems, among many others.

 There are indeed fewer job opportunities, but the existing ones make some of the best-paid software engineers.